In a Day

 Take a bird's eye view of the awe-inspiring rugged snowcapped mountains, many islands and bays, hidden lakes and Baranof Icefields by floatplane - an adventure full of fun and photo opportunities!

-Be an explorer and visit Sitka's most popular places: St. Michael's Cathedral, Sitka National Historical Park, Sheldon Jackson Museum, Sitka Historical Museum, Alaska Raptor Center, Fortress of the Bear, Sheet'ka Kwaan Naa Kahidi Community House and the Russian Bishop's House.
+Be an explorer and visit Sitka's most popular places: St. Michael's Cathedral, Sitka National Historical Park, Sheldon Jackson Museum, Sitka Historical Museum, Alaska Raptor Center, Fortress of the Bear, Sitka Sound Science Center, Sheet'ka Kwaan Naa Kahidi Community House and the Russian Bishop's House.
 Finish the day with an evening of dining at one of Sitka's many local favorites.

-Brag about your next golf round in the last Frontier as you head out to the newly developed driving and golf course!
+Brag about your next golf round in the last Frontier as you head out to the driving range and golf course!

 Depending on your interest, tour companies are available to help you make the most of your exciting visit!
 Remember to bring your camera - the photo opportunities are endless!